amt1/PDA/PDA_Static_and_Dynamic_Task_A/testing_task_1.md

     total += card.value
     return "You have a total of" + total
     # this return statement should be outside the for loop or it will repeat
+    # also the integer total needs converting to a string
   end
 end